Magpupungko Tidal and Rock Pools Siargao: Visiting Pilar 2025

 We recommend hiring a scooter on the island, we rented ours for ₽300 a day.
 This will give you the freedom to visit the attractions when you like (at low tide for the pools) as well as spend as much time at each place as you wish.

 If you don’t want to drive a scooter you can Hire a Tourist Van to take you around the island.
-This will cost more and therefore something you need to consider if you’re a budget traveller like us!
+This will cost more and therefore something you need to consider if you’re travelling the Philippines on a budget like us!

 How Much Do The Magpupungko Pools In Siargao Cost?

 To enter the access the road you’ll have to pay a small fee, we paid ₽130 (£1.74) for both of us.
-You’ll also need to pay ₽20 for parking.
+You’ll also need to pay ₽20 for parking, making the total entrance fee ₽150 for two people.

 Don't miss this amazing Island Hopping Tour in Siargao, exploring Daku, Naked and Guyam Islands' pristine sandy beaches.